vivs94/vivs94.github.io/_pages/about.md

   - /about.html
 ---

- I serve as a Research Associate at FLAME University's Centre for Mathematical Modelling.
+ I serve as a Research Associate at Robert Bosch Centre for Cyber-Physical Systems, Indian Institute of Science (IISC).
+My current project revolves around application of generative modelling in Energy Time series datasets.

 My educational background includes an M.Sc. in Data Science from  [Chennai Mathematical Institute](https://www.cmi.ac.in/).
-I have over 2 years of combined industry and research experience, I previously served as an ML Engineer at Cloudaeye, a startup based in Silicon Valley.
+I have over 3 years of combined industry and research experience, I previously served as an ML Engineer at Cloudaeye, a startup based in Silicon Valley.
 During my time there, I applied machine learning techniques to provide solutions for detecting anomalies and performing root cause analyses in cloud-native applications.
 My research journey encompasses various publications on subjects such as interpretable AI, energy prediction, generative modeling, and anomaly detection.

-Within the FLAME University environment, my current projects delve into explainable AI, generative modeling, and genetic algorithms.
-I'm also involved as a teaching assistant for courses on computational modeling and machine learning.
-In addition to my research and teaching responsibilities, I actively mentor undergraduate students in their research projects, guiding them to explore and develop their ideas.
-I possess proficiency in Python and am skilled in working with libraries such as PyTorch, TensorFlow, and Scikit-learn.
+Before my current role, I was a Research Associate at FLAME University's Centre for Mathematical Modelling, where I worked on projects related to explainable AI, generative modeling, and genetic algorithms.
+Additionally, I contributed as a Teaching Assistant, instructing courses in computational modeling, quantitative analysis, and machine learning.
+I also actively mentored undergraduates in their research, helping them develop and execute their project ideas.

 ### Collaborations and Projects
+My work with [Dr. Pandersamy Arjunan](https://www.samy101.com/) has been instrumental in applying machine learning methodologies for optimizing building energy management.
 In collaboration with [Dr. Jayaraman Valadi](https://www.flame.edu.in/faculty/jayaraman-v-k), I have delved into  projects revolving around explainable AI, genetic algorithms, and generative modeling.
-My work with [Dr. Pandersamy Arjunan](https://www.samy101.com/) has been instrumental in applying machine learning methodologies for optimizing building energy management.
 Additionally, my reserch internship at CMI under [Dr. Venkatesh Vinayakrao](http://vvtesh.co.in/) involved implementing  topic modeling to align functionality scripts with documentation for a distinguished software company.

 ### Reserch Interests